GLOBAL MARKETS-Dollar, bond yields gain after Fed minutes

 "The wording would suggest greater pessimism," said Van Batenburg.
 "They didn't want to create fears."

-While a dovish stance would suggest lower interest rates for a longer period of time, the prospect of a stronger U.S. economy than Japan or Europe gave the dollar a tendency to rise.

-The yen weakened further after the minutes were released, with the dollar rising as high as 118.05 yen, its highest level since August 2007, and was last trading at 117.98.
+The yen weakened further after the minutes were released, with the dollar rising as high as 118.0 yen, its highest since August 2007, and was last trading at 117.88.

-The yen hit a six-year trough against the euro.
-The euro was little changed against the dollar, rising 0.03 percent $1.2540.
+The yen also weakened to a six-year trough against the euro .
+The euro traded near break-even against the dollar, rising 0.02 percent $1.2538.

 Ten-year Bund yields, the standard for euro zone borrowing costs, rose 4 basis points to 0.84 percent.